nodesource/ah-net.processor/README.md

 -   **tls**: see `tcpClientConnectionOperation._processTls`
 -   **shutdown**: see `tcpClientConnectionOperation._processShutdown`

-### processHttpParser

-The http parser resource gives us a huge amount of information.
-We have access to the socket here (same as we process in \_processSocket).
-The socket allows grouping by the but also is captured at a point where it has the \_httpMessage (unlike the socket we process above).

-We also have access to the \_httpMessage and the incoming message here.
-We do pick and choose only a few of those as to not overwhelm the user, on top of that the ah-net pre-processor already removed some info in order to keep the data a decent size.
-Ergo here we could get lots more data in the future should we need to.

-**Parameters**

--   `info` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** information about the http parser of an http server or client, pre-processed by the `HttpConnectionProcessor` or `HttpClientConnectionProcessor`.

 ### httpParserInitFrame0Rx

 Sample init stack of http parser we are interested in: